jeffsp/daily_work_log/README.md

 Simple script to generate md log files.

-During the day, I run '$daily_work_log' when I finish a task.
+During the day, I run 'daily_work_log' when I finish a task.

 The script will create an md file in the application's directory if one does not already exist for the current week.